hubermaj2/ExerciseApp/README.md

-# 2020Fall
+# Exercise App by Jared Huberman
-Web Programming course for the Fall of 2020
+Web Programming Fall 2020

-## Third Day
-We are learning about git & github
+Project is in the client folder.
+There are currently three emails you can log in with:
+-admin@email.com
+-exerciseguy@email.com
+-exercisegal@email.com

+All passwords are 1234.